EmmanuelDemey/eslint-plugin-angular/README.md

 ## Rules

  * [angularelement](docs/angularelement.md) - use `angular.element` instead of `$` or `jQuery`
- * [component-limit](docs/component-limit.md) - limits the number of angular components per file
+ * [component-limit](docs/component-limit.md) - limit the number of angular components per file
  * [controller-as](docs/controller-as.md) - disallow assignments to `$scope` in controllers
  * [controller-as-route](docs/controller-as-route.md) - require the use of controllerAs in routes or states
  * [controller-as-vm](docs/controller-as-vm.md) - require and specify a capture variable for `this` in controllers